AusClimateService/npcp/reports/phase1/phase1_report.md

 The same implementation choices are made regarding time grouping, quantiles and singularity stochastic removal.
-The only difference is when processing precipitation data (a multiplicative application of QDM) we've found that in many locations the model bias in the timing of the seasonal cycle means that monthly time grouping dramatically modifies the climate trend in the dat (i.e. the mean change between the future data produced by QDM and the observations is much different than the mean change between the future and historical model simulations).
+The only difference is when processing precipitation data (a multiplicative application of QDM) we've found that in many locations the model bias in the timing of the seasonal cycle means that monthly time grouping dramatically modifies the climate trend in the data (i.e. the mean change between the future data produced by QDM and the observations is much different than the mean change between the future and historical model simulations).
 As such, we don't apply any time grouping when applying QDM to precipitation data